 You will be accompanied and supported on your research journey by a panel of 2 to 3 supervisors including an expert Principal Supervisor who has the primary responsibility for managing the supervision process as well as a Co-supervisor/Associate supervisor.
 Regular interaction and communication with the supervisors occurs during the research journey to provide appropriate academic support, monitor progress and performance, and ensure appropriate outcomes.
 Where it is not feasible to have regular face-to-face interaction, other means of communication through video conferencing will be facilitated.
 Contact will also be encouraged with other research degree candidates through online discussion forums, workshops and interactive webinars among others.

 As with all AIB programmes, the Doctor of Philosophy is accredited within the Australian Qualifications Framework (AQF).
 It is an AQF Level 10 qualification.
-The Doctor of Philosophy (PhD) Course Structure will give you more information about this program.
+The Doctor of Philosophy (PhD) Course Details will give you more information about this program.

 When can I join?